Livonia: Livonian Confederation (1418–1561)

-Livonian War 1558–1583
+Livonian War (1558–1583)

 Ferdinand I, Holy Roman Emperor once again asked for help of Gustav I of Sweden, and the Kingdom of Poland also began direct negotiations with Gustav, but nothing resulted because on 29 September 1560, Gustav I Vasa died.
 The chances for success of Magnus, (who had become Bishop of Courland and of Ösel-Wiek) in 1560 and his supporters looked particularly good in 1560 (and in 1570).
-In 1560 he had been recognised as their sovereign by the Bishopric of Ösel-Wiek and by the Bishopric of Courland, and as their prospective ruler by the authorities of the Bishopric of Dorpat; the Bishopric of Reval with the Harrien-Wierland gentry were on his side; the Livonian Order conditionally recognised his right of ownership of Estonia (Principality of Estonia).
+In 1560 he had been recognised as their sovereign by the Bishopric of Ösel-Wiek and by the Bishopric of Courland, and as their prospective ruler by the authorities of the Bishopric of Dorpat; the Bishopric of Reval with the Harrien-Wierland gentry were on his side; the Livonian Order conditionally recognised his right of ownership of the (future) Duchy of Estonia.
 Then along with Archbishop Wilhelm von Brandenburg of the Archbishopric of Riga and his Coadjutor Christoph von Mecklenburg, Kettler, the last Master of the Teutonic Order, gave to Magnus the portions of the Kingdom of Livonia which he had taken possession of, but they refused to give him any more land.

 Once Eric XIV of Sweden became king in September 1560 he took quick actions to get involved in the war.
 He negotiated a continued peace with Muscovy and spoke to the burghers of Reval city.
 He offered them goods to submit to him as well as threatening them.
-By 6 June 1561 they submitted to him contrary to the persuasions of Kettler to the burghers.
-King Eric's brother and future King Johan married the Polish princess Catherine Jagiellon in 1562.
-Wanting to obtain his own land in Livonia, he loaned Poland money and then claimed the castles they had pawned as his own instead of using them to pressure Poland.
+By 6 June 1561,they submitted to him contrary to the persuasions of Kettler to the burghers.
+King Eric's brother and future King Johan married the Polish-Lithuanian princess Catherine Jagiellon in 1562.
+Wanting to obtain his own land in Livonia, he loaned Poland money and then claimed the castles that they had pawned as his own instead of using them to pressure Poland.
 After Johan returned to Finland, Erik XIV forbade him to deal with any foreign countries without his consent.